 If the hot weather is getting to you and you don’t want to walk, then you can hail a taxi from the road.
 There will be plenty roaming around the streets of Playa del Carmen.
 You can recognise them by their white exterior with a turquoise stripe.

 A ride within Playa del Carmen shouldn’t cost you more than 40 pesos ($2).
 It’s always good to agree on the price before you get in the taxi as well.
 That way they aren’t able to rip you off at the end.

 You can also use taxis to reach some of the attractions further from the city, such as the cenotes and adventure parks.
-Check out our list of Top Things to do in Playa del Carmen for more information on this.
+Check out our list of the best things to do in Playa del Carmen.

 Colectivos are white minivans that act as buses for the locals.
 They’re a super cheap way to get around.
 In Playa del Carmen, a colectivo ride will cost you just 5 pesos ($0.25).